mikerenfro/master-of-puppets/presentation/theits-2023-master-of-puppets.markdown

 ### Provisioning a New Web Server in Puppet (6/10)

 Edit the file `site-modules/role/manifests/webserver.pp` in the `puppet-control` repository.
-Add the following lines to it below `include profile::base`:
+Add the following line to it below `include profile::base`:

 ```ruby
 include profile::apache